f5devcentral/f5-automation-labs/docs/class2/module4/module4.rst

 - f5-newman-wrapper & previous workflows

-  - The Previous 5 wrapper workflows will be executed but from a Jenkins Pipeline
+  - The Previous 5 wrapper workflows will be executed, but from a Jenkins Pipeline

 - super-netops-container